Published Sep 28, 2023

-Mudd may not have been able to match Kirk’s physicality or Spock’s intellect, but he nearly brought the crew to its knees in two episodes of TOS, and in his singular appearance in Star Trek: The Animated Series.
+Mudd may not have been able to match Kirk’s physicality or Spock’s intellect, but he nearly brought the crew to its knees in two episodes of the original series, and in his singular appearance in Star Trek: The Animated Series.
 How could one seemingly unremarkable man cause so much harm?
-Because he was a human unlike the rest of his kind in the 23rd century.
+Because he was a human unlike the rest of his kind in the 23rd Century.
 While humanity had largely moved past the desire for wealth, Mudd embraced his baser instincts.
 Mudd’s gift for duplicity gave him power and it allowed him to become one of the galaxy’s most prominent con artists.

-In the seventh episode of the first season, “Mudd’s Women,” Mudd was already established as a criminal in Starfleet’s logs.
+In the first season's “Mudd’s Women,” Mudd was already established as a criminal in Starfleet’s logs.
 That’s why he introduced himself as Leo Walsh when he finally met Kirk on the Enterprise.
 But first, Mudd led the Enterprise on a dangerous chase inside of an asteroid field that ultimately destroyed Mudd’s ship and nearly completely depowered the Enterprise.

-Mudd’s illicit “cargo” was three unimaginably beautiful women: Eve, Magda, and Ruth.
+Mudd’s illicit “cargo” was three unimaginably beautiful women — Eve, Magda, and Ruth.
 Mudd said that the women were bound for the settlement on Ophiucus III in order to get married.
 That may have been the truth, but Mudd conveniently neglected to mention that the trio had been augmented by illegal Venus drugs to become even more stunning.
-Their physical appearance mesmerized the men of the Enterprise, which led Mudd to say “Men will always be men, no matter where they are...You'll never take that out of them.”
+Their physical appearance mesmerized the men of the Enterprise, which led Mudd to say—

 That line betrays Mudd’s fundamental misunderstanding of the Federation and its values.
 He truly believes that all men and women are like him, even if they don’t want to admit it.
 Mudd’s not entirely wrong either, as the three women were able to get almost anything they needed from the crew.
 Even the miners on Rigel XII turned their backs on the Enterprise’s hour of need in favor of a deal they made with Mudd.
 In exchange for Mudd’s freedom and badly needed lithium crystals for the Enterprise, the miners wanted to marry Mudd’s women.